EHR Data 101

 Introduction to EHR Data

-Overview of Electronic Health Record (EHR) systems and their strengths and weaknesses when it comes to collecting different data elements for primary and secondary use.
-The impact of recent regulatory changes obtaining and working with EHR data.
-Examination of common ‘meta-problems’ and EHR data tar pits - frequently encountered issues with EHR data that trip up those less familiar with it and paths that seem promising but ultimately usually lead to nowhere.
+We will provide an overview of Electronic Health Record (EHR) systems and discuss their strengths and weaknesses in collecting various data elements for primary and secondary use.
+This will include common ‘meta-problems’ and EHR data tar pits, which are frequently encountered issues with EHR data and paths that seem promising but usually lead to nowhere.

 Module 2